 303 Eighteenth- and Nineteenth-Century Literature

-This online course surveys major trends and genres in British literature from the 1660s through 1890s.
+This online Literature course surveys major trends and genres in British literature from the 1660s through 1890s.
 Through a combination of pre-recorded lectures, online discussion forums, regular quizzes, and group video meetings, we will study the intellectual and aesthetic movements that shaped English culture from the tumultuous years of the Restoration through the period of the Enlightenment followed by the Romantic and Victorian eras.
 Particular focus will be paid to the tension between expressions of collective and personal identity as it evolved in this span and gave rise to the English novel.
-We will analyze first editions of books in digital archives and sample the art and music of these periods.
+During Literature course 303 We will analyze first editions of books in digital archives and sample the art and music of these periods.
 Major texts include Robinson Crusoe, Pamela, Lyrical Ballads, Frankenstein, and Hard Times.
 Regular online exercises serve as the basis of your grade.

 314 Shakespeare